nbhat1998/PintOS/doc/vm.md

 > how are races avoided?
 You should consider both when there are
 > and are not free frames available in memory.

+If there are free frames in memory there is no problem as palloc_get_page with return a new address of a free frame every time.
+In the case that the memory is full, two evictions must take place.
+Since we lock around choosing a frame to evict, the choice will happen sequentially but after we select a frame to evict, we 'pin' that frame using the pin bool, so that we do not allow another process to evict it too.

 ### RATIONALE

 > A5: (2 marks)
 > Why did you choose the data structure(s) that you did for
 > representing the supplemental page table and frame table?

+**Supplemental page table:**
+We chose not to use a supplemental page table as we found that the existing page table was sufficient enough to implement the required functionalities.
+We only used the remaining free bits of the flags in ptes to distinguish between lazy loaded files, swapped frames, mmaped files and stack growth pages.
+This means that we had to limit the total amount of swapped pages to 2^20, which we believe is sufficient for the use case.
+The address part of the pts is used in many different ways if the pte is not present:

+- For lazy loading, it stores a combination of file offset and size to read.
+- For swapping, it stores the index in swap where the page can be found
+- For mmaped files and stack growth it stores nothing

+**Frame table:**
+The frame table is a list of currently allocated frames.
+We decided to use this implementation as it is easy to use.
+The frame table has a list of page table entries that point to the frame.
+It is also easy to check if this list is empty when a process dies, and if so, free the frame.

 ## PAGING TO AND FROM DISK